semido/ot/readme.md

 * Create Client & Server classes with simple comm interface.

+* To Do

-- Make design analisys.
+  - Make intermediate design analisys.

   - Use threads.

   - Implement offline, i.e. each client works with own update freq.